Select what area of the Youth In Philanthropy program you would like to visit:

 Grant awards up to $1,000 are available to schools and youth-serving organizations in the seven-county region of northeastern Minnesota, which includes Aitkin, Carlton, Cook, Itasca, Koochiching, Lake, and St. Louis Counties; as well as in Superior, Wisconsin.

-To date, nearly 290 proposals totaling over $245,000 have been funded.
-These projects provide hundreds of area children and youth with opportunities to assume leadership roles in efforts such as peer mentoring programs, community beautification, after-school opportunities, cultural diversity learning, and intergenational activities.
+Hundreds of project have received funding totaling more than $367,000 to date.
+These projects provide thousands of area children and youth with opportunities to assume leadership roles as they implement their projects, which include peer mentoring programs, environmental stewardship, community beautification, after-school opportunities, cultural diversity learning, intergenerational activities, and more.